SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§3.16)*( ﻿3﻿ ) Implosives ( ﻿glottalic ingressives﻿ ):*

 [﻿](§3.17)They are just like the plosives, but the main difference is that the glottal opening is closed, and then a downward motion is performed.
 That is, the plosives are pronounced ingressively, with a closed glottis.
 These can be either voiceless or voiced, and they are consonants like { ﻿p↓, b↓, t↓, d↓, k↓, g↓﻿ }.
-They were written as [ ﻿ƥ, ɓ, ƭ, ɗ, ƙ, ɠ﻿ ] in the IPA, but the letters for the voiceless implosives were withdrawn in 1993 ( ﻿citation: [https://en.wikipedia.org/wiki/%C6%A4](https://en.wikipedia.org/wiki/Ƥ)).
+They were written as [ ﻿ƥ, ɓ, ƭ, ɗ, ƙ, ɠ﻿ ] in the IPA, but the letters for the voiceless implosives were withdrawn in 1993 (citation: https://en.wikipedia.org/wiki/%C6%A4).
 It is easier to pronounce them as voiced, and they are more distinct that way.
 Also, it is easier to pronounce the more frontal plosive sounds in this way, such as { ﻿b↓, d↓﻿ }.
 The reason why implosives are the only category for glottalic ingressives is that they have to be fully occluded.
 The plosives are the only sounds that match this definition.
 I investigated whether affricates could be glottalic ingressive and ruled that they couldn't be.

 [﻿](§3.18)They are not at all popular sounds, but reportedly Vietnamese has the easier to pronounce frontal implosives { ﻿b↓, d↓﻿ }.
 They can be written with the downward arrow in the TPA as { ﻿p↓, b↓, t↓, d↓, k↓, g↓﻿ } and in the IPA as [ ﻿p↓, b↓, t↓, d↓, k↓, g↓﻿ ].